n26/psd2-tpp-docs/doc/fallback-aisp.md

 mfaToken={{mfaToken}}&grant_type=mfa_oob
 ```

-> ⓘ The TPP should poll this endpoint not more than every 2 seconds.
+> :information_source: The TPP should poll this endpoint not more than every 2 seconds.
 > After a successful, expired or unauthorized response the polling should stop.

 #### Responses for `OOB`